Celestial Empire: Cultural features

-When we talk about China's Celestial Empire, the map produced during the Qing Dynasty, which is chosen as the most representative dynasty, serves as an indicator of the understanding and order of territory.
-Examples of Western teaching techniques could be seen in the Qing Dynasty, but this had a considerable limited impact on traditional Chinese teaching.
+When one discusses China's Celestial Empire, the map produced during the Qing dynasty, which is chosen as the most representative dynasty, serves as an indicator of the understanding and order of territory.
+Examples of Western teaching techniques could be seen in the Qing dynasty, but this had a considerable limited impact on traditional Chinese teaching.
 In their maps, geographical or artificial structures and forms were expressed in pictures, which show the influence of painting techniques.
-Text was also an integral part of map interpretation, which remains on the map of the entire empire based on the works of Huang Qianren 黃千人 (1694–1771).
+Text was also an integral part of map interpretation, which remains on the map of the entire empire based on the works of Huang Qianren (黃千人, 1694–1771).

-The printing culture of the Qing Dynasty inherited some of the achievements made by former Celestial emperors, but the format was not the same.
+The printing culture of the Qing dynasty inherited some of the achievements made by former Celestial emperors, but the format was not the same.
 Some of the finest examples of Qing printing were destroyed at the beginning of the dynasty.
 Landscape portrayals were also their targets, with Cheng's officials able to travel to a wide range of areas while performing their duties, and to appear in historical records, taking the opportunity to visit historic sites throughout the empire represented by poetry and prose.

 These exquisite print works contrast sharply with the crude examples of printing used for mass consumption.
 Popular religious print works can show considerable quality and elegance, while almanacs and cheap educational prints have limited and low quality.